 Parish councillors are elected or co-opted volunteers from the parish and carry out their role as a public service without any form of payment.
 Just like Borough and County Councillors, they must agree to be bound by a code of conduct which requires them to undertake their duties fairly, impartially and honestly in the public interest.
-They must also declare any pecuniary interests that they might have and which might prove to be a conflict of interest with their role as Councillors.
+They must also disclose any pecuniary interests that they might have and which might prove to be a conflict of interest with their role as Councillors.
 Further information about the Code of Conduct and declarations of pecuniary interest of Loversall Parish Councillors can be found on the ‘Documents’ page

 The numbers of councilors varies according to the size of the parish and Loversall Parish has five councilors.
 A Chairperson is elected/ re-elected by Councillors at the Annual Meeting of the Council each year.

 Four of Loversall’s Councillors (Cllrs Wright, Wilson, Tomlinson, Barbour) were duly elected unopposed in May 2015.
 A fifth (Spencer Morris) was co-opted to fill a vacancy.
 Subsequently, Cllr Pat Barbour moved out of the Parish and Nicola Harris was co-opted in 2017 to fill the vacancy.

 Councillor since December 2004.
 Chairman from March 2013 – May 2021. and has also served as unpaid Clerk to the Council.
 Co-opted in May 2021 but did not stand for re-election as Chairman.
 Retired.
 Background in public health, research and management.
 Formerly Professor of Community Care at Sheffield University/Visiting Professor at Leeds University, NHS Trust Chief Executive and Special Adviser to Department of Health – implementing national standards of health care.
 A Welshman by background, Keith has lived in Doncaster since 1975 and Loversall since 2004.
 He has served on the boards of various local charities and is currently President of Doncaster Camera Club and a member of Doncaster Rugby Union Football Club.